LiseRochat/My-Cinema-Club/README.md

 <div align="center">
   <h1> My Cinema Club </h1>
-  <p>A little application to save all moovies you show in Python with PySide2</p>
+  <p>A little application to save all movies you show in Python with PySide2</p>
 </div>

 ***